 Just near the Complex where Durga Puja takes place is a raasmancha.
 The raasmancha has sculptures of European soldiers and floral stucco work.
 The raasmancha is beautifully decorated with stucco work and has archway openings on four sides.

-Adjacent to the raasmancha is the main complex where there is the thakur dalan surrounded by the courtyard at the center.
-The ceiling is beautifully decorated with colored fiberglass and everywhere you can see colorful stucco work bearing a European influence on the pillars and walls of the building.
+Adjacent to the raasmancha is the main complex, where there is the thakur dalan surrounded by the courtyard at the centre.
+The ceiling is beautifully decorated with colored fiberglass, and everywhere you can see colourful stucco work bearing a European influence on the pillars and walls of the building.

-The walls also have embedded images of female deities like Kali, Tara, Tripura Shundari, Bhubaneswari, Chinnamasta, Bhairavi, and others.
-The main entrance of the building has a 24-foot wide verandah with a roofed platform and also a small pond adjacent to it.
+The walls also have embedded images of female deities like Kali, Tara, Tripura Sundari, Bhubaneswari, Chinnamasta, Bhairavi, and others.
+The main entrance of the building has a 24-foot wide verandah with a roofed platform and a small pond adjacent to it.

-Along with Durga Puja other important festivals like the Doljatra, Rashjatra, Janmashtami are also celebrated here.
-On the way to the Roy estate, I also noticed two lion-pillared gates in dilapidated condition standing as a silent observer of the glorious past.
+Along with Durga Puja, other important festivals like the Doljatra, Rashjatra, and Janmashtami are also celebrated here.
+On the way to the Roy estate, I also noticed two lion-pillared gates in dilapidated condition standing as silent observers of the glorious past.

 PIN FOR LATER